Have Yourself a Merry Married Christmas

 Kevin and I have learned that several weeks before Christmas (if you haven’t noticed, that’s NOW!), we need to have a little meeting together.
 We put the kids to bed and sit down in front of the tree (the calming presence of the tree helps me not hyperventilate).
 We grab our family calendar, pour glasses of wine (again with the hyperventilation prevention), and map out everything we both want to do over the holidays.
 First we talk about expectations and talk through our answers to the 10 holiday questions I posted last week—how we want our holiday to feel, what we are both hoping for.

-Want more parenting tips and devotion ideas?
-Sign up for my monthly parenting newsletter, and you’ll receive a free download with seven two-minute devotions to do around the breakfast table with kids!
+Want more ideas for clinging to Christ in the chaos daily life?
+Sign up for my newsletter, and you’ll receive a free download: seven two-minute devotions to do around the breakfast table with your family!